osa240/cinema-app/README.md

 <a id="heroku"></a>
 ## Online version (deployment on Heroku):
 1. To use the online version of the application, you can follow the [link](https://cinema-app-orlov.herokuapp.com/)
-2. For testing, you can use the admin account with the next credentials:
+2. For testing, you can use:
+   - "admin" account:
-   - email: admin@i.ua
+      * email: admin@i.ua
-   - password: admin123
+      * password: admin123
+   - "user" account:
+      * email: user@email.ua
+      * password: 12345678
-3. Or use Postmen with the following parameters:
+4. Or use Postmen with the following parameters:
    - Authentication - Basic
    - Insert email + password
    - use suffix of URL: "https://cinema-app-orlov.herokuapp.com"
    - use prefix of URL - my endpoint with correct HTTP method
-4. For details see my Controllers in the code (serhii/orlov/spring/controller) and use this as documentation
+5. For details see my Controllers in the code (serhii/orlov/spring/controller) and use this as documentation

 <a id="structure"></a>